Warhammer Fantasy Roleplay: Third edition

 In 2009, Fantasy Flight Games released a third edition of Warhammer Fantasy Roleplay that significantly diverged from previous versions.
-It introduced a custom dice pool system that replaced the traditional percentile mechanics and emphasized narrative outcomes, allowing for simultaneous success and complications.
-Gameplay incorporated extensive physical components—cards, tokens, and standees—to streamline play and reduce dependence on the rulebook.
+It introduced a custom dice pool system that replaced the traditional percentile mechanics and emphasised narrative outcomes, allowing for simultaneous success and complications.
+Gameplay incorporated extensive physical components – cards, tokens, and standees – to streamline play and reduce dependence on the rulebook.
 Character creation and progression were redesigned, with attributes grouped into thematic pairs and several traits reclassified.
-The edition aimed to deliver a more accessible, boardgame-like roleplaying experience.
+The edition aimed to deliver a more accessible, board game-like roleplaying experience.
 Reception was mixed, with some praising its innovation and others criticizing its complexity and cost.

 Fourth edition

 The mechanics of the fourth edition revert to the percentile mechanics of the first and second editions, instead of the custom dice pools of the third.
 Characters are now much more free to advance their Characteristics and Skills independently of their careers, and the cost in experience points scale with higher numbers.
 Skill usage (especially in combat situations) is expanded with the concept of 'advantage', where continued success grants cumulative bonuses.
 Wizardly magic keeps many spells of second edition, but integrates the casting mechanism into the overall task resolution system.
 Fourth edition is the first to offer guidelines on downtime – what happens between adventures.